Cursor Composer-2 Has Caught Up Again

 Also, we should have some sort of animation going on in the background here.

-Twenty seconds later, I had a new screen.
-It resolved the question marks, introduced a gradient background, and added moving animated orbs behind the content.
-It even included a proper app icon.
+About twenty seconds later, I had a better screen.
+The question marks were gone, it used a gradient background, and it added animated orbs behind the content.
+It also included a real app icon.
 Total cost was a few cents.